bbauska/CSS-Notes4Pros/README.md

 <p>normal Lets a word overflow if it is longer than the line break-word
 Will split a word into multiple lines, if necessary inherit Inherits the parent element&apos;s value for this property</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch12-2">Section 12.2: overflow-x and overflow-y</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-These two properties work in a similar fashion as the overflow property and accept the same values.
+<p>These two properties work in a similar fashion as the overflow
+property and accept the same values.
 The overflow-x parameter works only on the x or left-to-right axis.
-The overflow-y works on the y or top-to-bottom axis.
+The overflow-y works on the y or top-to-bottom axis.</p>

 <h4>HTML:</h4>